Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Methods

 \subsubsection{Data preparation}

 The \acrshort{nn}s perform better on normalized data.
 Before training the models, we standardized all the data using the sample mean and the standard deviation computed with the training data.
 The opposite transformation is then applied to test the models by comparing the \acrshort{rmse}.
 We tested alternative normalization methods, but they were found to either have no impact on, or degrade, the accuracy of the \acrshort{nn}.
-The voids in the data are filled with the training sample's most frequent value, with scikit-learn's SimpleImputer class \citep{pedregosa_et_al_2011}.
+The gaps in the data are filled with the training sample's most frequent value, with scikit-learn's SimpleImputer class \citep{pedregosa_et_al_2011}.
+At OSC, BGO, and ANX, this corresponds to 1.8 \% of the total prediction dataset, after removing missing labels (8.5 \%).
 If no repeated values are found, the algorithm selects the minimum of the dataset.